Huntingdon Hawks football: Head coaching history

-Huntingdon has only had two head coaches in their brief 17-year history.
+Huntingdon has only had two head coaches in their brief 21-year history.
 The Hawks first head football coach was Duane Trogdon, who served as in the position for Huntingdon's first season in 2003 leading the team to their only winless season to date with a record of 0–7.
 In 2004 Huntingdon College hired then-Troy assistant coach and former Troy quarterback Mike Turk as their new head football coach.
-Turk has served as head coach for 16 years leading the Hawks to a record of 104–48 as of September 9, 2019.
+Turk has served as head coach for 20 years leading the Hawks to a record of 139–60 as of the 2023 season.